Killing of Bijan Ghaisar: Park Police

 The Park Police have limited jurisdiction in 5 states, including the Maryland and Virginia counties that surround Washington DC plus the city of Alexandria, Virginia, but have no authority to follow a vehicle outside their jurisdiction unless a felony has been committed.
 According to Park Police policy, lethal force can be used only when there is "imminent danger of death or serious bodily harm" and that "Officers shall not fire at a moving vehicle nor fire from a moving vehicle except when the officer has a reasonable belief that the subject poses an imminent danger of death or serious physical injury to the officer or to another person."

 Park Police have provided almost no information about the incident.
 According to a lawsuit filed by the family, it was twelve hours following the incident before the family learned that Park Police were involved.
-Two days after the shooting, Park Police Chief Robert MacLean met with the family.
+Two days after the shooting, Park Police Chief Robert McLean met with the family.
 MacLean offered condolences but provided no information about what had happened.

 The Ghaisar family was not allowed to touch their son for three days following the incident, when he was guarded by the department's officers.
 According to the family, when a doctor arrived to examine Ghaisar for organ donation, the Park Police denied access, declaring the brain-dead man "under arrest" and his body "evidence".

 For 16 months, Park Police refused to identify the officers involved in the shooting.
 In response to a wrongful death lawsuit by the family, Park Police identified the shooters as officers Alejandro Amaya and Lucas Vinyard.
 Both officers were placed on paid administrative duty after the fatal shooting, and after their indictment in state court in October 2020, the officers were placed on paid leave.
 The Park Police had not launched an internal investigation into the matter, saying that it would not do so until the conclusion of the criminal case.

 Recordings of the 911 calls fielded by Arlington's public safety communications center were transferred to the Park Police, who are keeping the calls and their recordings secret.

 Sometime after the shooting, the Park Police changed their pursuit policies.
 The policies had remained largely unchanged since the late 1990s and the changes were made public in February 2020.